FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/glossary.md

 ## <a name="glossary:resource">Resource</a>

-A unique physical or logical component that incurs a charge.
+A unique component that incurs a charge.

 ## <a name="glossary:row">Row</a>